From XastirWiki

 git pull

-A new README.GIT file exists in the source tree, just as there had always been a README.CVS.
+A README.GIT.md file exists in the source tree that contains very basic git usage instructions, just as there used to be a README.CVS.

 For Developers